-Each year, millions of dollars are spent creating new and cutting edge software in an effort to keep up with the ever-changing and evolving tech landscape.
-Additionally, companies invest heavily in change management facilitators and programs to aid the introduction of new features.
+Each year, millions of dollars are spent creating new and cutting-edge software in an effort to keep up with the ever-changing and evolving tech landscape.
+Additionally, companies invest heavily in change management facilitators and programs to aid in the introduction of new features.

 So what steps can you take to make sure that when you go live with your updates, your users welcome them with enthusiasm?
 Develop an onboarding strategy that allows customers to take on changes and updates at their own pace, and provide them with the necessary support to do so.